 The February 6, 2027 cruise on the Sapphire Princess departs from Singapore.
-On this 28 Night Japan & Southeast Asia Grand Adventure (Singapore To Tokyo) sailing, the ship will visit a total of 16 different cruise port destinations, including its departure port.
+On this 28 Night Japan & Southeast Asia Grand Adventure (Singapore To Tokyo) sailing, the ship will visit a total of 16 cruise port destinations, including its departure port.
 The Sapphire Princess sets sail on Saturday, Feb 6th and returns on Saturday, Mar 6th.

 Use the buttons below to toggle between cabin types.